On a budget: How to build cheap custom keyboards?

 Even if you travel with your keyboard and need a case, there are cheaper solutions compared to an anodized case CNCed from a single stab of aluminium.

 A sandwich case provides some protection for your wires or PCB, but e.g. I go with a caseless/bottomless version at home.
-A plate standing exclusively on stand-offs is even lower which can be more ergonomic in some situations.
+A plate standing exclusively on stand-offs or laying on dampening foam is even lower which can be more ergonomic in some situations.

 Forget about other parts